Religion calendar | Arkansas Democrat Gazette

 Trinity Episcopal Cathedral, 310 W. 17th St., Sundays holds Holy Eucharist Rite I at 8 a.m and Holy Eucharist Rite II with hymns at 10:30 a.m. and Choral Evensong at 4 p.m. trinitylittlerock.org.

-Trinity United Methodist Church, 1101 North Mississippi St., holds ''Oh Come All Ye Faithful'' worship Sunday at 9 and 11 a.m.
+Trinity United Methodist Church, 1101 North Mississippi St., holds worship at 9 and 11 a.m.
+Sundays. tumclr.org.

 Trinity Presbyterian Church, 4501 Rahling Road, worships at 10:30 a.m.
 Sundays.
 (501) 868-5848.